roofstock/ember-cli-data-export/README.md

 the dependency on `ember-select-list`, which hasn't been updated in a long time
 - The `csv` and `excel` services are not automatically injected
 - The dummy app now has content (a couple of buttons to generate demo files)
+- Multiple sheets can be added to a single XLSX file

 ## Installation